Do you know which is the simplest but most overlooked method to unlock your creative thinking and generate a stream of ideas?

 If you want to generate many ideas in a short amount of time, you should use an iterative approach.
 This means alternating pus&pull strategies for every new idea.

 Each push session should last for 5–10 minutes, and as soon as you have an idea, you immediately follow up with a low pull session of 2–3 minutes where you note it.

 In this case, it is necessary to deplete the idea entirely before entering another push session, or it will continue to distract your mind.

 If you want to generate one good idea instead, you should use a classic approach.
-Here, the push time will be very long, over 30 minutes, and the pull time will be medium-long, so at least 1 hour, until you develop the idea entirely.
+Here, the pushing time will be very long, over 30 minutes, and the pulling time will be medium-long, so at least 1 hour, until you develop the idea entirely.

 Here’s a graphical summary.